FiLeVeR10/edna/README.md

 # Installation #
 ################

-1. make sure game.sh is executable
+1. make sure `games.sh` is executable
 2. edit `games.sh` on line 21 and update path to repo folder GDIR="~/Games" #root path to roms folder
 	*replace "~/Games" with the path to the repository